Aleblazer/Lil-CC/README.md

-# Lil-CC: A C to C interconnect for split keyboards.
+# Lil-CC: A C to C interconnect for split keyboards. (thinner version for surface mount only)

 Based off of the Unified-Daughterboard project, this surface mount board allows you to add USB C-C interconnects on your split keyboard projects, minimizing the risk of MCU damage over standard TRRS cables.
 Could also be used as a surface mount USB MCU connection, but has not be tested in that capacity.